 Origination points are often referred to as “origination fees” and it’s what the lender charges for its services.
 These are negotiable and represent yet another way to save money on your home loan.

-Discount points, on the other hand, offer a way to “buy down” your interest rate.
+On the other hand, discount points offer a way to “buy down” your interest rate.
 Each point is worth 1 percent of the loan amount.
 For example, for a $200,000 mortgage, one discount point equals $2,000.